sohan-gupthak/multiagent-diagnostic-assistant/README.md

 - Expand mock data or connect to real medical datasets.
 - Add authentication and audit logging for clinical use.

----

-This project is for demonstration and educational purposes only.
-Not for clinical use without further validation.

----

 # System Architecture & Flow

 This section explains how the multi-agent AI Diagnostic Assistant processes a user prompt, orchestrates agent reasoning, and produces clinically robust output.
 Use this for technical understanding or presentations.